Admissions Procedures for Students with Criminal History

 The Vice Chancellor for Student Affairs (or his/her designee) shall chair the committee and serve as a non-voting member.
 Other representatives, including legal counsel, may be added at the chair's discretion in order to make an appropriate decision.
 Directors of the following offices shall appoint standing members as representatives to this committee who shall serve two year staggered terms:

-- Office of Admissions, Records, & Registration (non-voting member)
+- Office of Admissions (non-voting member)

-- Counseling and Career Planning Center
+- Counseling and Career Planning Center (for consultation purposes only)

 - University Police